nim-works/nimskull/doc/contributing.rst

 - Changing behavior of existing functions like:

-  * "Nim's path handling procs like `getXDir` now consistently lack the trailing slash"
+  * "|NimSkull|'s path handling procs like `getXDir` now consistently lack the trailing slash"
-  * "Nim's strformat implementation is now more consistent with Python"
+  * "|NimSkull|'s strformat implementation is now more consistent with Python"

 Instead write new code that explicitly announces the feature you think we announced but didn't.
 For example, `strformat` does not say "it's compatible with Python", it